Accessorizing Your Home

 Please put your answer in the Comment section below under my post.
 I'd love to hear from you.

-SKYLARK'S INTERIOR DECORATING ACCESSORIES OF THE WEEK
+SKYLARK'S INTERIOR DECORATING TIP OF THE WEEK

 Rumor has it that the color of 2026 for interiors is a rich, sultry shade of vermilion called Silk Road Red that packs a major design punch.
 According to Veranda Magazine, this color started with a 2,200-year-old Chinese grave, a tragic young princess, and a mysterious death.
+Now, that's as dramatic as the color is.

 SKYLARK'S SONG OF THE WEEK - YOU'RE MY HOME by BILLY JOEL